UltraMessaging/um_troubleshoot/README.md

 ````
 These two Receiver Statistics records are reported by the "lbmrcv" subscriber
 in the same monitoring period (at 15:11:25).
-They correspond to the two transport sessions the "lbmrcv" program is joined.
+They correspond to the two transport sessions the "lbmrcv" program joined.
 The transport sessions are identified by their "source strings":
 * LBTRM:10.29.4.121:12091:a7f10561:239.101.3.10:14400
 * LBTRM:10.29.4.121:12090:f9d74f3e:239.101.3.10:14400

 For convenience, I'll refer to these transport sessions by the last
 two hex digits of the session ID: "61" and "3e".

+For transport session "3e",
-We see that there are 3678 datagrams received and 381 lost datagrams detected.
+we see that there are 3678 datagrams received and 381 lost datagrams detected.
 We're losing about 10% of our datagrams.
 This corresponds to the "LBTRM_LOSS_RATE=10" supplied when the "lbmrcv" program
 was invoked.